 Students are unable to install additional software on the Chromebook other than what has been approved by The Academy of Seminole.

 Students may be selected at random to provide their Chromebook for inspection.
-The purpose for inspection is to check for proper care and maintenance as well as inappropriate material being carried into the school.
+The purpose of inspection is to check for proper care and maintenance as well as inappropriate material being carried into the school.

 Procedure for Restoring Chrome O/S

 If technical difficulties occur, Technical Support staff will use the “5-Minute” rule.
 If the problem cannot be fixed in 5 minutes, the Chromebook will be restored to factory defaults.
-In a 1:1 environment it is impossible for staff to maintain a working environment for all if too much time is spent fixing every glitch that may arise.
+In a 1:1 environment, it is impossible for staff to maintain a working environment for all if too much time is spent fixing every glitch that may arise.
 Restoring the Chrome O/S will restore the device to the state in which the user originally received it.
 All student files stored on an external drive or Google Drive will be intact after the operating system is restored.
-All files saved on the Chromebook that have been synced to Google Drive will be intact.
+All files saved on the Chromebook that has been synced to Google Drive will be intact.
 However, all other data stored on internal memory that has NOT been synced will not be restored.

 Protecting and Storing Your Chromebook